hosein-zareii/console-3d/README.md

 It is just for fun. :joystick:

-This program can create 3D objects on the console (line, cube, sphere, and custom object).
+This program can create 3D objects in the console (line, cube, sphere, and custom object).

 Unfortunately, it only supports orthographics for now and doesn't support perspective.
 <br/>